On this page:

 While it’s expected that you follow the work term sequence laid out for you during COPD01, we understand that life can throw some curveballs and, due to extenuating circumstances, you may need to request adjustments.
 These types of requests can be made during one of the 2 resequencing periods in April and July.

-Submit a request by completing the Request to Change Work Term Sequence Form.
+Submit a request by completing the Request to Change Work Term Sequence form (PDF, 158 KB).
 We will then evaluate your request, taking all factors into consideration.

 Currently, all work term sequences are arranged as a series of a 4 month work terms, but we’ve noticed that the employers are increasingly offering more 8-month opportunities.
 If you complete an 8-month work term, it will automatically count as two work terms and we’ll adjust your work term sequence accordingly.